KhuzaibTEM/Bouncy-Square/README.md

 ### **Bouncing Squares Game & Level Editor**

 **Description:**
-A dynamic and interactive game where squares move, bounce, and interact with various power-ups.
-The project includes a level editor that allows users to design and customize levels with obstacles, teleporters, kill zones, and finish areas.
+A visually pleasing game where squares move, bounce, and interact with various power-ups.
+The project includes a level editor that allows users to design and customize levels with obstacles, teleporters, knife (kills other squares), and finish areas.

 **Features:**
 - **Bouncing Squares Gameplay** – Squares move freely, bounce off walls, and interact with power-ups.